-It is important to keep in mind that users will search until the end of the earth when researching about a company with little to no online presence or in this case, a negative reputation.
+It is important to keep in mind that users will search until the end of the earth when researching a company with little to no online presence or in this case, a negative reputation.

-To ensure your image results are a positive one of the best methods to implement is launching a press release campaign and include as many photos as you can.
+To ensure your image results are positive one of the best methods to implement is launching a press release campaign and include as many photos as you can.
 Since you have published new content through highly authoritative websites the odds are greatly in your favor for those new images to rank on the first page of Google, Bing, and Yahoo.

 Routinely monitor your online images on all popular search engines.
 You can also sign up for Google Alerts, this way you will receive an email notification anytime something referencing your brand is published online.
 This enables you to act fast and deploy your brand crisis management strategy as soon as possible.